ckelsoe/obsidian-shell-path-copy/README.md

 ## Features

-Shell Path Copy provides a robust set of features designed to streamline your workflow, all configurable via its dedicated settings tab.
+Shell Path Copy offers a comprehensive set of features designed to streamline your workflow, all of which are configurable via its dedicated settings tab.

 -   **Right-click menu integration**: Adds "Copy Path" options to files and folders in the file explorer
 -   **Command Palette Integration**: Direct commands for each path format, respecting your display preferences